Resources

 A research-backed case for play-based, self-directed learning.
 Particularly useful if you are writing an unschooling or interest-led application.

-• Dumbing Us Down — John Taylor Gatto
+• Dumbing Us Down by John Taylor Gatto

 A former New York Teacher of the Year on what compulsory schooling actually teaches children.
 Confronting and clarifying in equal measure.